lhcb-bicocca/documentation/docs/source/dqcs.rst

 User Experience
 ^^^^^^^^^^^^^^^
+ - **Suggestions**: Prepare for your shift at least a week in advance!
+Mattermost channel needs invitation by one of the participants (you can ask one of us that already took a shift).
- - **Maurizio**: the shifter pages in the DIRAC portal were not shown out of the box for.
+ - **21--28/5/2021 Maurizio**: the shifter pages in the DIRAC portal were not shown out of the box for.
 Had to wait 2-3 days.
+Issue was later solved, due to an overloaded machine.
 Still cannot access the plots through the link below, had to open `Application->Administration->Public State Manager`.
+SomeWhen chairing the Computing meeting you don't need to take minutes.
+Usually there is no need to submit tickets.
+When noticing something unusual report it to the mattermost channel.

 Useful Links
 ^^^^^^^^^^^^